Ovo (Cirque du Soleil): Costumes

 The costumes in Ovo were designed by Liz Vandal and evoke the appearance of insects.
 The outfits were created to have areas that appear as sections to replicate the segmented bodies of insects.
 This was achieved by using permanent pleating, varying finishes, and coloring methods.
 To also provide the illusion of exoskeletons, a mixture of fabrics was used to create both hard and soft flexible fabrics, thus providing the look of a hard shell without inhibiting the artists' movements.

 The crickets have detachable legs, which are removed for the powertrack act, to give the sense of an insect with six legs.
 The legs also provide the illusion that the cricket is oversized, aiding the spectator's illusion of being the size of an insect in this world.

 Due to the rigidity of some of the costumes, most characters have two versions: the first is more lightweight and functional for their acrobatic performance.
 The second, on the other hand, is more richly detailed and heavier, and worn while not performing their act.

 Music

 The show's musical influences stem primarily from Brazilian genres such as samba; both the creator and music director are Brazilian.
 Additional texture is added by the use of sounds of insects throughout the soundtrack.

-Below is a list of the tracks featured on the CD, which was released on April 13, 2010.
+Below is a list of tracks featured on the CD, which was released in April 2010.